kevkanaan/PureSphere/README.md

 - What are the zones for which we have information about the air quality and the water quality?
 - Can we see the impact of industrial sites on their surrounding area in terms of air and water quality?

-To answer them, we use 3 datasets:
+To answer them, we use 3 datasets: Géorisques, Hub'eau and Géod'air
-- Géorisques: the list of industrial facilities releasing pollutants
-- Water API: information about water quality
-- OpenAQ: information about air quality

 For more information about a dataset, you can look at its README in the `/dags/<dataset>` folder.

+To read the whole project report, [it's here](docs/Rapport.md)
 ### Data

 The retrieved data are stored in the `/data` folder.
 The data are stored in 3 "zones":